fujaba/fulibMockups/src/test/scenarios/GroupApp/Scenario.md

 ![add_item](gui08.html.png)

 AddItems has description "button add gui10.html".
-There is a ui with id beer_item and with parent items and with description "cell beer | cell 12.00 | cell Bob".
+There is a UI with id beer_item and with parent items and with description "cell beer | cell 12.00 | cell Bob".
 Demo has description  "button < gui08.html | 9 | button > gui10.html || ---".